okleine/nCoAP/ncoap-simple-client/README.md

 `--host example.org --port 5683 --path /test --non --duration 20`

-This will cause a non-confirmable CoAP request to be sent to the resource and either await a single response or 20 seconds to pass (whatever happens first).
+This will cause a non-confirmable CoAP request sent to the resource.
+Afterwards the client awaits either a single response or 20 seconds to pass (whatever happens first).
 Then the application is shut down.

 ### Example 2